2024-2025 Policy Library

 • The Panel will question the Complainant.
 After the Panel questions the Complainant, the Respondent may ask questions of the Complainant.

 • The Panel will then call witnesses in order of their choosing (may be subject to witness’ availability).
+The Complainant and Respondent may also ask questions of the witnesses as approved by the Panel Chair.

 • The Panel will question the Respondent.
 After the Panel questions the Respondent, the Complainant may ask questions of the Respondent